vyhuholl/42_push_swap/README.md

 For stacks witb size 1, we push the only element to stack A.<br>
 For stacks with size 2, we swap elements if the first element is lesser than the second and then push both elements to stack A.<br>
-For stacks with size 3, there are six possible cases of how the first three numbers are arranged in a stack:<br><br>
+For stacks with size 3, there are six possible cases of how the first three numbers are arranged in a stack:<br>

 1. 1 2 3 – if stack B contains exactly 3 elements, we swap the first two elements at the top of it (it becomes 2 1 3), reverse rotate it (it becomes 3 2 1) and then push all elements to stack A, else we rotate it (it becomes 2 3 ...
 1), swap the first two elements at the top of it (it becomes 3 2 ...
 1), push the first two elements at the top of it to stack A, reverse rotate it (it becomes 1 ... ) and then push the first element at the top of is to stack A.
 2. 1 3 2 –